 1 December 2020.
-The 2020-2021 NSHG-PM webinar series continues on December 17, 2020, 14:00-15:30 (CET) with a seminar by Søren Brunak of the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen, titled "Longitudinal Phenotypes at Population Scale."
+The 2020-2021 NSHG-PM webinar series continued on December 17, 2020, with a seminar by Søren Brunak of the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen, titled "Longitudinal Phenotypes at Population Scale."

-Brunak will be joined for discussion by Lili Milani from the Estonian Genome Center, Pål Njølstad from the University of Bergen, and Kári Stefásson from deCODE genetics.
-Attendees are encouraged to pose questions and make comments.
+Brunak was joined for discussion by Lili Milani from the Estonian Genome Center, Pål Njølstad from the University of Bergen, and Kári Stefánsson from deCODE genetics.
+Attendees were encouraged to pose questions and make comments.

 Deciphering the mountain of disease burden

 The Global Burden of Disease studies over the past several decades have provided numerous innovative ways to look at the data on disease and suffering across the world and to some extent through the lifespan.
 But it still remains a dense mountain of data.